 Although a small military contingent set up camp at Albany in 1826, the first permanent residents did not settle there until 1831.
-The Swan River Colony, which was to become Perth, was pioneered by free settlers who were required to show that they had ‘improved’ their land before being granted title.
+The first WA settlers arrived in the Swan River Colony, which was to become Perth, in 1829.
+They were free settlers who were required to show that they had ‘improved’ their land before being granted title.
 However, beyond the immediate margins of the Swan River, the soil proved poor and the colony struggled for some decades.
 More

 Damper, the traditional bushman’s bread originally made from flour, water and salt and cooked in the campfire, was first mentioned in Memoirs edited by Barron Field, judge of the Supreme Court of New South Wales from 1817 to 1824.
 According to the Australian Dictionary Centre the name is derived from a Lancashire expression meaning “something that damps the appetite”.
 Modern recipes often include baking soda or self raising flour, beer, butter or powdered milk.

-Ex-convict Bartholemew Broughton planted vines and fruit trees at Prospect Farm on the banks of the Derwent.
+Around 1823, ex-convict Bartholomew Broughton planted vines and fruit trees at Prospect creating what became Tasmania’s first commercial vineyard.
 By 1827 he was advertising “grape wine made in imitation of champaigne”.
 After Broughton’s death, a new owner, Captain Swanston, produced wines that were recognised internationally and on the mainland.
 More

 Although vines arrived with the First Fleet, Gregory Blaxland (one of the conquerors of the Blue Mountains) made the first wine exports from Australia.
 The red wine he sent to London in 1822 was awarded a silver medal by the Society for the Encouragement of Arts, Manufacturers and Commerce, later the Royal Society of Arts.
 More